 All entries are judged anonymously and assessed individually (as opposed to being weighted against other projects in any given category).
 A project is awarded for “excellence” if they receive a score of 90/100 or higher based on a point system similar to that of the Interior Designers Institute of British Columbia.

 Of the 106 entries for 2017, 30 winners were awarded from 9 different categories.
-Our work on The Gray Olive Cafeteria in Burnaby won the award for excellence in the packed category of Hospitality.
+Our work on The Gray Olive Cafeteria in Burnaby won the award for excellence in the packed category of Hospitality environments.
 Other winners included prestigious firms and top design creatives like Toronto-based Stacklab, Studio Munge, Dialogue 38, Montréal’s Atelier Barda and Jean de Lessard, just to name a few.

 Canadian Interiors Magazine previously praised the Gray Olive project for its dichotomous yet harmonious conceptual design, noting: